AdoriZahard/hi3er/docs/index.md

 - VampyHime#9207: was a beta tester and translator for beta, actual build testing and also provide theoretical build
 - Camelva#7085: helped with build testing and data gathering
 - Starlight#9581: ER help section with story progression
-- FrediSK#5056: picture dealer who found pics for most, also helped with kalpas boss
+- FrediSK#5056: picture dealer who found pics for most, also helped with kalpas boss, last updater
 - Korath#5931: kalpas boss help
 - Kaga#1780 (Citrus): helped get builds out there for people to see, theory crafter, tester and beta tester.
 They are also a [youtuber](https://www.youtube.com/c/CitrusCh)
 - Nana#3086: Helped with builds